jfodera/Syncboard/documentation/READMEs/joeDocs/README.md

 # VM Configs:
    - sudo npm install express-session
+   - sudo npm install cors
+   - change over to VM URL's
+   - set to true when on VM: cookie: { secure: false }

 # Things I learned/Citations :
    - Viewport width= based off of the visible area of the web browser